agrc/gis.utah.gov/_posts/2016-05-16-first-quarter-updates-and-beyond.md

   - SGID Blog
 ---
 <p>    Catching up and doing the updates for the first quarter or the year 2016.
-The followint list represents all the annexation that came through the Lt.
-Governor's office between the begining of this year and May 13th.
+The following list represents all the annexation that came through the Lt.
+Governor's office between the beginning of this year and May 13th.
 Any of these documents can be reviewed at https://municert.utah.gov/2016-certifications</p>
 <p>The following are the changes/annexations listed by County and City:<br />
 Box Elder – Tremont City (2)<br />
 Cache - Logan (2), Providence (3)<br />